XianLiangHU/IntroSciComputing/README.md

-# P1FEMtut
+# P1FEM
-This is 1st roder finite element matlab code for classical PDEs in 2D, just used for the purpose of tutorial
+This is 1st roder finite element matlab code for classical PDEs in 2D， which is only used for demonstrating of FEM Solver

-# Under construction ...
+# Furture plan